Bickell rejoins Canes for last few games after MS diagnosis | FOX Sports

 The nearly five months that have since passed felt, at times, like years.

 Finally, as a testament to modern medicine, family support and an optimistic attitude, Bickell has returned to restart his first season with the team.
-The 30-year-old left wing skated with the Hurricanes on Tuesday morning in Minnesota and was in the lineup to face the Wild a few hours later.

-”We’re just happy it got better and I got back on the ice and playing,” said Bickell, who was recalled from a 10-game minor league tuneup.
+The 30-year-old played in Carolina’s 5-3 loss to Minnesota on the fourth line wit Brock McGinn and Andrew Poturalski, who played with Bickell in the AHL and was making his NHL debut.
+Bickell was on the ice for 12:35.

+”I thought he was great,” teammate Jeff Skinner said. ”He moved well, skated well and made some good plays for us.
+That’s a pretty good story and shows the perseverance, mental toughness and everything.
+It’s inspiring, and for me it’s cool to be a part of it and witness it first-hand.”

+Bickell was a minus-2, on the ice for Minnesota’s second and third goals.

 Bickell scored once for Carolina before the disease that attacks the nervous system was discovered.
 He resumed practicing with the Hurricanes in January and began playing for Charlotte in the AHL in February, accumulating one goal and three assists for the Checkers.
 His timing was off and his fundamentals were rusty, but there weren’t any complications or setbacks.